KEINOS/cheetsheet/cheetsheets/golang.md

 	return err == nil
 }

-// IsFile returns true if the given path is an existing file. func IsFile(pathFile string) bool {
+// IsFile returns true if the given file path exists and is not a directory. func IsFile(pathFile string) bool {
 	info, err := os.Stat(pathFile)
 	if err == nil {